confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

   FROM GRADES
   WHERE RANK <= 10;
  ```
-We can fetch the current state of our materialized view
+You can fetch the current state of your materialized view, which is

 (the derived table `TOP_TEN_RANKS`) with pull queries:
 ```sql
 SELECT * FROM TOP_TEN_RANKS;